box/developer.box.com/content/guides/box-ai/ai-models/ibm-llama-4-scout-model-card.md

 # IBM Llama 4 Scout

-**IBM Llama 4 Scoutt** is an auto-regressive language model that uses a mixture-of-experts (MoE) architecture and incorporates early fusion for native multimodality.
+**IBM Llama 4 Scout** is an auto-regressive language model that uses a mixture-of-experts (MoE) architecture and incorporates early fusion for native multimodality.

 ## Model details